-Enrollment: 3,915 and growing.
-The student population has doubled since 2003 when the current high school opened.
+4,400 students and growing.
+The student population has more than doubled since 2003 when the current high school building opened.

-Faculty: 416 total staff.
-Teaching Staff (Certificated*): 252 with an average 7 years of experience; 70% have Master’s degrees and higher.
+Certificated teaching staff: 290, with an average 12 years of experience; 72 percent have Master’s degrees or higher.
 (This includes guidance counselors, media specialists and intervention specialists.)

-- Gifted: Licking Heights provides self-contained classrooms and cluster grouping to meet the needs of gifted students in grades two through four, and provides advanced courses for students in grades 5 through 12.
-Accelerated placement is an option available to qualified students in grades K-12.
+Licking Heights provides self-contained gifted classrooms to meet the needs of gifted students in grades 2-5, and provides advanced coursework for middle and high school students.
+Accelerated placement is an option available to all students.

-- Clubs and Organizations: A number activities are offered to students such as Art Club, DECA, German Club, National Honor Society, Newspaper, Quiz Bowl, Speech and Debate, Student Council, and Student Diversity.
+A number of student clubs, activities and organizations are available such as Art Club, DECA, National Honor Society, Quiz Bowl, Student Council, Model UN, Chess Club, and Environmental Club.

-Fine Arts: The Fine Arts program provides students with opportunities to experience both the visual and performing arts with various performing opportunities throughout the school year.
+Our fine arts program provides students with opportunities to experience both the visual and performing arts with various performing opportunities throughout the school year.
 Students’ unique and creative thinking is fostered to develop knowledgeable, self-disciplined, inquiring and motivated individuals.
-We offer Band and Choir starting in the 6th grade.
-Students can audition for Marching Band as early as 7th grade.
+Band and choir programs begin in sixth grade.
+Students can audition for marching band as early as eighth grade.
 Our high school choir performed at New York City’s Carnegie Hall in both 2014 and 2016.
 The theater program presents both an annual fall play and spring musical.
 Our high school marching band has been invited to perform in Harbin, China in 2020.

 Due to our rapid growth, many of the district's buildings are over capacity:

 In May, 2017, voters approved a ballot initiative to build another, larger high school in the district.